EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-39-0/index.md

     - Damage reduced from 32 to 30
     - Minimal Damage reduced from 18 to 14
     - FalloffEnd reduced from 10000 to 5000
-    - Clip Size reduced from 12 to 14
+    - Clip Size increased from 12 to 14
     - Reduced overall accuracy

 ### Vehicle Armors